-PSEA REGISTRY OF ELIGIBLE EM PLOYEES
+PSEA REGISTRY OF ELIGIBLE EMPLOYEES

 0. (For PSEA use only:)

 1. College, University College, Institute:

 2. Registrant:

 3. Service Date (length of service):

 4. Program/Area:

 5. Date of Availability (Lay-off or End of Contract):

 Registrant Electronic Resume available at:

-College/University College/Institute Contact Person:
+College/U niversity College/Institute Contact Person:

 College/U niversity College/Institute Contact Phone Number:

-Bargaining Unit Contact Person:
+Bargaining g Unit Contact Person:

-Bargaining Unit Contact Phone Number:
+Bargaining g Unit Contact Phone Number:

-Information Release Waiver for the purposes of the Freedom of Information and Protection of Privacy:
+Informatio on Release Waiver for the purposes of the Freedom of Info ormation and Protection of Privacy:

-I agree that the above personal information including my Resume (if available) can be made available to prospective Institutional Employers and Union via the internet or other means.
+• at the above personal information including my Resume (in the Institutional Employers and Union via the internet or other internet or othe · · · · · · · · · · · · · · · · · · ·

 Signature of Registrant Date